codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

-In Android development, any time you want to show a vertical list of items you will want to use a ListView which is populated using an Adapter.
-The simplest adapter to use is called an `ArrayAdapter` because the adapter converts an Array of objects into View items loaded into the ListView container.
+In Android development, any time we want to show a vertical list of scrollable items we will use a `ListView` which has data populated using an `Adapter`.
+The simplest adapter to use is called an `ArrayAdapter` because the adapter converts an `ArrayList` of objects into `View` items loaded into the `ListView` container.

 <img src="http://i.imgur.com/mk82Jd2.jpg" width="600" />

-The `ArrayAdapter` fits in between an `ArrayList` (data source) and the List View (visual representation) and configures two aspects:
+The `ArrayAdapter` fits in between an `ArrayList` (data source) and the `ListView` (visual representation) and configures two aspects:

  * Which array to use as the data source for the list
  * How to convert any given item in the array into a corresponding View object